infor-design/enterprise/README.md

 For guidelines on when and where to use the controls see the [Soho Style Guide](http://soho.infor.com).

 This project is an open source project.
-If you have a contribution [submit a pull request](#pull-requests).
+If you have a contribution please [submit a pull request](#pull-requests).
 However, your code must follow our coding guidelines as mentioned in this page and use designs and behavior approved by Hook and Loop.

 The project is a simple node project using SASS and Grunt with Grunt Watch and Live Reload to stage a serious of control examples shown on example and documentation pages.